Sleepy Hollow, New York

-Sleepy Hollow is a village in the town of Mount Pleasant in Westchester County, New York, United States.
+Sleepy Hollow is a village in the town of Mount Pleasant in Westchester County, New York, United States, in the New York metropolitan area.

-The village is located on the east bank of the Hudson River, about 20 mi north of New York City, and is served by the Philipse Manor stop on the Metro-North Hudson Line.
+The village is located on the east bank of the Hudson River, approximately 28 mi north of Midtown Manhattan in New York City, and is served by the Philipse Manor stop on the Metro-North Hudson Line.
 To the south of Sleepy Hollow is the village of Tarrytown, and to the north and east are unincorporated parts of Mount Pleasant.
 The population of the village at the 2020 census was 9,986.

-Beekman Avenue, Sleepy Hollow's main street.
-The tower on the left is the Village Hall.
+Originally incorporated as North Tarrytown in the late 19th century as a way to draft off Tarrytown's success during the Industrial Revolution, the village adopted its current name in 1996, some three and a half centuries after the first Dutch settlers called the area "Slapershaven" or "Sleepers' Harbor."

-Originally incorporated as North Tarrytown in the late 19th century as a way to draft off Tarrytown's success during the Industrial Revolution, the village adopted its current name in 1996, some three and a half centuries after the first Dutch settlers called the area "Slapershaven" or "Sleepers' Haven."
+The village is known internationally through The Legend of Sleepy Hollow, an 1820 short story by Washington Irving about the local area and its infamous specter, the Headless Horseman.
+Irving lived in the area and is buried in Sleepy Hollow Cemetery, where numerous other notable people are buried, while real-life inspirations for his characters are interred in the adjacent Old Dutch Burying Ground.

-The village is known internationally through "The Legend of Sleepy Hollow", an 1820 short story by Washington Irving about the local area and its infamous specter, the Headless Horseman.
-Irving lived in Tarrytown and is buried in Sleepy Hollow Cemetery, where numerous other notable people are buried.
-Owing to "The Legend", as well as the village's roots in early American history and folklore, Sleepy Hollow is considered by some to be one of the "most haunted places in the world".
+Owing to The Legend, as well as the village's roots in early American history and folklore, Sleepy Hollow is considered by some to be one of the "most haunted places in the world".
 Despite this designation, Sleepy Hollow has also been called "one of the safest places to live in the United States".
+Today, the village "thrives as a symbol of Americana, drawing tens of thousands each fall to its haunted hayrides, lantern-lit cemetery tours, pumpkin festivals, and theatrical reimaginings of Irving’s famous tale."